Web3 wallets are a particular type of wallet that allows connecting and interacting with decentralized applications (dApps).

 Activating the wallet is very simple.
 After installing Opera on your computer or smartphone, go to the browser settings and activate the cryptocurrency wallet.
 The setup process is the same as MetaMask, as developers used Metamask for inspiration.

 Just click “Create New Wallet,” and you will be asked for a password (remember, a secure one).
 Then, the wallet shows the words of the seed phrase, which you will have to write down in strict order and form to store later in a safe place.
 With this, you will have your wallet ready to browse the Ethereum and Polygon dApps by default at the end of the process.

 Brave Browser Wallet

-Brave Browser has been the first web browser to offer a crypto wallet integrated into its software.
+Brave Browser is the first web browser to offer a crypto wallet integrated into its software.
 Getting started with this Browser is as simple as installing the Browser and clicking on the wallet icon in your navigation bar.
 When clicked, it quickly directs you to the wallet setup.
-You can start by clicking the "get started" button, after which the wallet asks for a wallet password.
+You can start by clicking the “get started” button, after which the wallet asks for a password.

-When you follow this process, the seed phrase will be displayed, which you must copy in strict order and without errors, and then confirm it in a small puzzle.
-Finally, we will have our Brave Wallet Browser fully activated and ready to be used in networks such as Ethereum.
+When you follow this process, the seed phrase will be displayed, which you must copy in strict order and without errors, then confirm it in a small puzzle.
+Finally, our Brave Wallet Browser will be fully activated and ready for use in networks like Ethereum.